nanthakumar-m/TastyTreats-Restaurent-website-Html-Css/README.md

 The site features a clean landing section, menu highlights, promotional banners, and a stylish contact/subscription area — all crafted with modern design principles using pure CSS.

+🔗👉 click here to see the live demo-->https://nanthakumar-m.github.io/TastyTreats-Restaurent-website-Html-Css/

+🚫 Note: This website is not responsive and is best viewed on desktop screens.

 ## ⚙️ Technologies Used

 - HTML5